 These years are important ones for your child to develop increased independence from you, to shift the center of his social world from home to peers, and to explore and discover his talents and interests within a larger community of influence.
 To do this successfully, your child needs to learn how to interpret others’ perspectives and emotions, determine his own point of view, thoughts, beliefs and intentions (metacognition and self-knowledge).
 He must learn to successfully share space with others, regulate his own reactions, and adapt to various environments.
 He must develop his social cognition (understanding of how social situations work, how to use pragmatic (everyday) language and communication skills) to successfully navigate social and academic interactions, and learn to relate to the world, other people, and experiences as an individual.
 To do this he needs interpersonal skills, problem solving skills, conflict resolution skills, and survival skills.
 Whew!

 Mood swings and irritability are common in the middle school years, particularly within the family.
-Increased pressures at school and within peer groups, along with confusion and anxiety over puberty, are often cited reasons for the increased emotionality in young teens (for more on how to talk to your child about puberty, read up on puberty's big changes and the hormonal and bodily changes it brings).
+Increased pressures at school and within peer groups, along with confusion and anxiety over puberty, are often cited reasons for the increased emotionality in young teens.
 Teens’ drive for independence, their need to define their individuality, as well as their increased logic and reasoning skills lead to the “talking back” that often increases during this time.
 Recent brain research points to inadequate sleep among this age group as another determining factor in adolescent mood swings.
 Sleep deprivation has also been associated with impulsive behavior and delinquency, emphasizing its importance to emotional health among adolescents.

 Maintaining limits on acceptable ways to interact and express emotions, including giving your child time alone with music, books, or sports to calm down and gain perspective, will help your child learn to direct and manage his emotions.
 Allowing appropriate outlets is important.
 At this age, physical or creative expressions are encouraged.
 For example, your child can create avatars with emotions.
 Take the topics that matter to your child seriously and give her credit for bringing up challenging topics.
 Include your child in discussions about complex issues, including politics, values, and tough topics (e.g., poverty or war).
 When pushed past your limit, rather than lose your cool or exert your ultimate power, take time to consider the issue: “This is a complicated matter.
 Let me think on this and we can talk more about it.”
 If you notice signs of depression or self-abuse, involve the support of a professional right away.